bank8426/try-next-nextauth-tailwind-sanity-sentry/README.md

         @tailwind components;
         @tailwind utilities;
         ```
-        2. In case of still using `tailwind.config.ts` in `v4`, add following import instead
+        2. In case of still using `tailwind.config.ts` in `v4`, add the following import instead
         ```
         @import "tailwindcss"
         @config "./../tailwind.config.ts"
         ```
-      - `!important` not working anymore, you need to add `!` in front of every property names you want to override.
+      - `!important` not working anymore, you need to add `!` in front of every property name you want to override.

 - shadcn

   - `Toast` component is `deprecated`.
-But they have `sonner` package that provide functionality same as `Toast` component.
+But they have a `sonner` package that provides functionality similar to the `Toast` component.